nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ```

 #### 3.3.2. ```remove-item``` - Remove an item
->Removes an item in the list
+>Remove an item in the list

 Format: ```remove-item /i [ITEM_ID]```